Addressing Student Misconduct

 It’s important to be clear that whilst universities want to fully deliver on their responsibilities to their student community, universities have to remain universities and that means they are very limited in the range of actions they can apply in cases of student misconduct, even where something very serious is judged to have taken place.
 Universities can have no role in criminal or judicial matters.
 This is essential so that the criminal process (if & where relevant) is not compromised in any way.

 The process we're working to

-We’ve held two scoping meetings with a range of stakeholders to help inform the parameters of the project.
+In early 2019 we held two scoping meetings with a range of stakeholders in the sector and primarily in the community working to tackle gender-based violence.
+Those sessions helped inform the parameters of the project.
 The meetings took place in February and April of 2019 and in the interests of transparency and a desire to be open to all stakeholders, we will publish the note of those meetings here.